 The subsequent competitor cannot be prevented from using the generic term to denote itself or its product, but it may be enjoined from passing itself or its product off as the first organization or its product.
 Thus, a court may require the competitor to take whatever steps are necessary to distinguish itself or its product from the first organization or its product.
 In the paradigm case, Kellogg Co. v.
-National Biscuit Co., for example, the Supreme Court held that the term "shredded wheat" is generic; the National Biscuit Company therefore was not entitled to exclusive use of the term.
+Na-Kellogg: 305 U.S. 111 (1938) tional Biscuit Co., for example, the Supreme Court held that the term "shredded wheat" is generic; the National Biscuit Company therefore was not entitled to exclusive use of the term.
 Because National Biscuit had been the only manufacturer of shredded wheat for many years, however, the public had come to associate the product and the term "shredded wheat" with that company.
-The Court therefore stated that the Kellogg Company, which also produced a shredded wheat cereal, could be required to "use reasonable care to inform the public of the source of its product."19 See also, e.g., Singer Mfg.
+The Court therefore stated that the Kellogg Company, which also produced a shredded wheat cereal, could be required to "use reasonable care to inform the public of the source of its product."
+See also, e.g., Singer Mfg.
 Co. v.
 June Mfg.
-Co. (holding that "Singer" had become generic denotation of type of sewing machine, but requiring that defendant not use the word on its product or in advertisements "without clearly and unmistakably stating ... that the machines are made by the defendant, as distinguished from the sewing machines made by the Singer Manufacturing Company"); King-Seeley Thermos Co. v.
-Aladdin Indus., Inc. (finding "thermos" generic denotation of vacuum-insulated container, but affirm-
+Singer Mfg.: 163 U.S. 169 (1896) Co. (holding that "Singer" had become generic denotation of type of sewing machine, but requiring that defendant not use the word on its product or in advertisements "without clearly and unmistakably stating ... that the machines are made by the defendant, as distinguished from the sewing machines made by the Singer Manufacturing Company"); King-Seeley Thermos Co. v.
+Aladdin Indus., Inc. (finding "ther-King-Seeley: 321 F.2d 577 (2d Cir.
+1963) mos" generic denotation of vacuum-insulated container, but affirming requirement that defendant distinguish its product from plaintiff's by preceding "thermos" with "Aladdin's," by using only the lower case "t", and by never using the words "original" or "genuine" Merriam: 198 F.369, 373-76 (6th Cir. in describing its product); G.&C. Merriam Co. v.
+Saalfield (requiring 1912) defendant to accompany generic term "Webster's Dictionary" with sufficient explanation to avoid giving false impression that his book was plaintiff's).